Inspired by distance scale issue, I measured all lenses in hand, combine same focal length lenses into one, and plotted the curves representing them.

 Hi Byron worker,

--30 degrees Celsius!
+at home in Odessa with jet-lag, that's why just some proof pics of working Byron at -30 degrees Celsius!
 I was fixing lens with some strips of Gaffa tape on the plate, otherwise was not handle changing the exposure time on the small wheel.
 People from Japan, USA, Germany, GB, China locals was looking at Byron...:-)

 Byron just goes out today on the way back to you, thanks a lot!!!